bartificer/programming-by-stealth/docs/pbs55.md

 ## Playground

-Like last time I’ve created an HTML document with some pre-created elements and empty class attributes which you can use to play along with this instalment.
+Like last time, I’ve created an HTML document with some previously created elements and empty class attributes which you can use to play along with this instalment.
 I’m including the source below, but you’ll also find it in [this instalment’s ZIP file](https://www.bartbusschots.ie/s/wp-content/uploads/2018/06/pbs55.zip) or [here on GitHub](https://cdn.jsdelivr.net/gh/bbusschots/pbs-resources/instalmentZips/pbs55.zip) as `pbs55a.html`, and in [this interactive Bootply playground](https://www.bootply.com/tMgnvjSRCT#).

 ```html
 <!DOCTYPE HTML>